Sample questions

 Fitting into a new team can often be challenging for the new team member as they learn to adjust to the team dynamic and their work styles.
 This adaptation period can often feel isolating.
 However, learning to work in a team and adapting are important skills to develop and therefore, identifying the appropriate individual, and communicating issues in a polite and constructive way, is crucial.

-• A is an appropriate response as you are making an effort to engage with the team more rather than staying quiet and sticking to old habits and working independently.
-By sharing challenges, you are directly making them aware of the issues
+- Response A demonstrates that you are making an effort to engage with the team more rather than staying quiet and sticking to old habits and working independently.
+By sharing challenges, you are directly making them aware of the issues.

-• C is somewhat of an appropriate response.
-While you are attempting to engage with the team more which is a positive, you are not directly addressing the issue of feeling excluded from the group.
+- Response C attempts to engage with the team more which is a positive, however you are not directly addressing the issue of feeling excluded from the group.
 The team may not be aware that you feel that they don’t engage with you as much as they do each other.

 Example 2